rat-v/rat-v/README.md

-### A portfolio to document projects I've done and any other ramblings as I learn as much as I can
+### A portfolio to document projects I've done, and any other ramblings I have, as I learn as much as I can
 ### I am currently learning the fundamentals and working on projects in different areas of infosec to supplement my learning

 <!--